LGN520/farreach-public/docs/result.md

 		+ 60% read - 10% insert - 10% remove - 10% update - 10% scan: `./prepare -b 0.1; ./client -a 0.6 -b 0.1 -c 0.1 -d 0.1 -e 0.1`
 - NOTES
 	+ All preliminary results are with logging, which should be disabled in real evaluation
+	+ All preliminary results are based on single thread, so the the results (op/s) actually represent latency
+	+ For throughput, we should calculate especially for NetBuffer

 ## Preliminary Exp of Microbench (with persistence with CBF with 16B key)